dikortis/LetsTalkETC/Episodes/Episode_15.md

-especially for doing mathematical simulations and uz+ passes for system software and python is but you know it's not quite like that it's it's a general-purpose jump on this thing that said the the kinds of places where it has the greatest sort of comparative
+especially for doing mathematical simulations and uz+ passes for system software and python is but you know it's not quite like that it's a general-purpose jump on this thing that said the the kinds of places where it has the greatest sort of comparative